 Figure 2.
 Countries group differently by sectoral emissions profile, suggesting that useful transition comparisons should be based on system shape, not only total emissions.

-Country clusters make the point visually.
-Large power-sector emitters do not face the same transition as transport-heavy or industry-heavy economies.
-Countries with similar profiles may have more to learn from one another than countries that merely have similar headline emissions.
+Country clusters make this point visually.
+Large power-sector emitters don't face the same transition as transport-heavy or industry-heavy economies.
+Countries with similar sectoral profiles may have more to learn from each other than countries that merely have similar headline emissions totals — that's a more constructive basis for cooperation: shared technology needs, financing constraints and sector-specific policy lessons, rather than a shared spot on a league table.

 From evidence to policy

 Good climate policy starts with that specificity.
-It turns risk into a mandate for action, and emissions data into a guide for where to begin.
+It turns risk into a mandate for action, and emissions data into a guide for where — and with whom — to begin.

-This article combines exploratory analyses of country emissions pathways, global sea-level measurements and sectoral emissions profiles.
-The data is useful for identifying broad patterns, but it does not provide a full causal attribution of sea-level change, a complete inventory of all greenhouse gases or a forecast of national policy outcomes.
-The country clusters are descriptive comparisons, not rankings of performance or responsibility.
+Combines exploratory analyses of country emissions pathways, global sea-level measurements and sectoral emissions profiles.
+Useful for broad patterns, not a causal attribution study or a complete greenhouse-gas inventory; country clusters are descriptive, not a ranking of responsibility.

 Full analysis and original sources